Riding the Trend or Protecting Profits | HSBC Holdings plc (HSBC)

 HSBC’s Market Performance

-HSBC stocks went down by -1.26% for the week, with a monthly jump of 10.20% and a quarterly performance of 26.98%, while its annual performance rate touched 21.71%.
-The volatility ratio for the week stands at 1.31% while the volatility levels for the past 30 days are set at 1.48% for HSBC Holdings plc.
-The simple moving average for the period of the last 20 days is 0.37% for HSBC stocks with a simple moving average of 23.32% for the last 200 days.
+HSBC stocks went down by -6.17% for the week, with a monthly drop of -3.38% and a quarterly performance of 24.38%, while its annual performance rate touched 17.60%.
+The volatility ratio for the week stands at 2.08% while the volatility levels for the past 30 days are set at 1.46% for HSBC Holdings plc.
+The simple moving average for the period of the last 20 days is -6.53% for HSBC stocks with a simple moving average of 15.00% for the last 200 days.

-Volatility was left at 1.48%, however, over the last 30 days, the volatility rate increased by 1.31%, as shares surge +7.10% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +27.02% upper at present.
+Volatility was left at 1.46%, however, over the last 30 days, the volatility rate increased by 2.08%, as shares sank -2.57% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +20.01% upper at present.

 Stock Fundamentals for HSBC